abulimov/abulimov.github.io/content/post/2021-03-13-python-rewrite.md

 I saw my fair share of huge codebases in Python, with and without Type Annotations, and in every case the problems were similar.

-No amount of unittests (and don't even get me started on default testing module in Python) and no smart IDE saves you during refactoring, every time it's like walking on a minefield.
+No amount of unit tests (and don't even get me started on default testing module in Python) and no smart IDE saves you during refactoring, every time it's like walking on a minefield.

 Adding features without refactoring will increase technical debt, and refactoring will lead to runtime errors.